-We have found that the C-band azimuth modulation parameters do not exhibit significant seasonal change in areas that do not experience melt, and have minimal variation over the mission.
+We have found that the Ku-band azimuth modulation parameters do not exhibit significant seasonal change in areas that do not experience melt, and have minimal variation over the mission.
+A similar conclusion appears valid for C-band (work underway).
 For areas that experience seasonal melt, the azimuth modulation tends to be very small.
-Thus, for now we have provided a single, time-constant set of parameters.
+Thus, for now we have provided a single, time-constant set of parameters over Antarctica in the form of an image array.
 We believe that is adequate for a first-order correction for the effects of azimuth modulation.
 A more comprehensive analysis will be included in a paper currently in preparation.
+We consider azimuth modulation coefficients estimated from the C-band ASCAT scatterometer and the Ku-band QuikSCAT scatterometer.

-The prototype azimuth modulation correction data set is derived from 30 days (mid winter, JD 172-212) of ASCAT data collected in 2010.
-Images of model parameters for this data set are provided in the Appendix.
+The prototype azimuth modulation correction data set is derived from 30 days of data from mid winter.
+For ASCAT we used JD 182-212, 2010, while for QuikSCAT we used JD 200-229, 2007.
+(The precise dates are arbitrarily chosen and will be reconciled in the paper in preparation.
+Images of model parameters for each sensor data set are provided in the Appendix.
 To generate estimates for each azimuth modulation coefficient, the a and b coefficients are first separately estimated for each pixel using the AVE algorithm.
 The other coefficients are then estimated using a least-squares algorithm.
-To reduce noise, median filtering is one on the images.
+To reduce noise, the images are median filtered.
 (A much more detailed description of the derivation is contained in the paper in preparation.)